lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Distribution charge of silica and oxygen during equilibration with reaxff
     :class: only-dark

+..  container:: figurelegend

-    Distribution of charge of silicon (positive) and oxygen (negative) atoms during equilibration.
-The data were extracted from the dump.lammpstrj file using python, you can download this |plot_distribution| to plot the charge distribution using Python, NumPy, and Matplotlib.
+    Figure: Probability distribution of charge of silicon (positive, blue) and oxygen (negative, orange) atoms during equilibration.

-.. |plot_distribution| raw:: html

-   <a href="../../../../../inputs/level3/reactive-silicon-dioxide/RelaxSilica/plot_distribution.ipynb" target="_blank">notebook</a>

 ..  container:: justify

-    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dandling oxygen groups):
+    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dandling oxygen groups).

 .. figure:: ../figures/level3/reactive-silicon-dioxide/silicon-light.png
     :alt: Amorphous silica colored by charges using VMD